hinton024/AI-Feynman/README.md

-# Quick Start
-#Computational Physics Project Based On AI-Feynman Technique
+# Computational Physics Project Based On AI-Feynman Technique
 ## First example
 Move into a clean directory and run the following Python commands: